 MCD Stock Analysis

 McDonald's is the world's largest fast-food company by revenue, operating 40,000+ restaurants in 100+ countries.
-It is primarily a real estate and franchising business — McDonald's owns the land and buildings of most franchise locations, collecting rent and royalties from franchisees rather than operating restaurants directly.
+It is primarily a real estate and franchising business.
+McDonald's owns the land and buildings of most franchise locations, collecting rent and royalties from franchisees rather than operating restaurants directly.
 This asset-heavy real estate model generates extremely predictable cash flows and has made McDonald's one of the best dividend growth stocks in the S&P 500.

-Why Traders Watch MCD
+Why Do Traders Watch MCD?

 MCD is a defensive large-cap with ATR of 1.5-2.5% that consistently outperforms in economic slowdowns as consumers trade down from casual dining.
 Global comparable sales growth (same-store sales) is the primary earnings driver.
-McDonald's sensitivity to value perception — whether customers view McDonald's as affordable enough — has become the central narrative as food inflation tests consumer price tolerance.
+McDonald's sensitivity to value perception.
+Whether customers view McDonald's as affordable enough.
+Has become the central narrative as food inflation tests consumer price tolerance.

 McDonald's global comparable sales data is the single most important earnings metric.
 Comp sales above 4% globally signal healthy traffic and average check growth.
-U.S. comparable sales are particularly watched — when traffic (customer count) grows rather than just price, it signals competitive health versus Wendy's, Burger King, and Taco Bell.
+U.S. comparable sales are particularly watched.
+When traffic (customer count) grows rather than just price, it signals competitive health versus Wendy's, Burger King, and Taco Bell.

 MCD's RSI oscillates in a tight defensive range.
-RSI dips to 42-47 during consumer spending fear selloffs are reliable entry points — McDonald's trading down thesis actually improves when consumer wallets tighten.
+RSI dips to 42-47 during consumer spending fear selloffs are reliable entry points.
+McDonald's trading down thesis actually improves when consumer wallets tighten.
 Income investors and defensive rotation buyers consistently support the stock at these levels.

 McDonald's has faced headwinds from consumer perception that its prices rose too far post-COVID.
-When quarterly traffic data shows negative comp traffic (fewer customers despite higher average checks), it signals price elasticity breaking down — the most damaging signal for McDonald's long-term value brand positioning.
+When quarterly traffic data shows negative comp traffic (fewer customers despite higher average checks), it signals price elasticity breaking down.
+The most damaging signal for McDonald's long-term value brand positioning.

 McDonald's is a Dividend Aristocrat with 47+ consecutive years of dividend increases.
 Its dividend yield of 2-2.5% creates systematic institutional demand from dividend growth ETFs and income-focused funds.
 When yield rises toward 3% during selloffs, these funds systematically add exposure, creating predictable price floors.

-MCD Key Stats for Traders
+📋 MCD Key Stats for Traders

 APEX combines RSI, MACD, Fibonacci, Volume, and 4 more signals into one composite score in under 30 seconds.